valeriosouza/google-maps-ready/readme.txt

 **Example of the shortcode usage**
 `[ready_google_map id='1' height='222' map_display_mode='map' type='HYBRID' map_language='fa' enable_zoom='0' enable_mouse_zoom='0' align='right']`
 For more info check [FAQ page](http://readyshoppingcart.com/product/google-maps-plugin/#faq "Google Maps plugin FAQ")

-If the google map or zoom on the map does not show on the page you add the map, [contact us](http://readyshoppingcart.com/product/google-maps-plugin/#contact "Contact Us") and provide URL of the webpage you are using Ready!
-Google Maps plugin.

 == Installation ==